nko5/website/designs/blog/deploying-to-ubuntu.md

     # deploy it to http://<team>.2013.nodeknockout.com/
     ./deploy nko

-The rest of this post will explain how we configured the Ubuntu instances for node production deployment.
+The rest of this post will explain how we set this up, in case people run into issues, or advanced contestants would like to make changes.

 <h2 id="configuring-ubuntu">Configuring Ubuntu</h2>